lvxuan12/SCSES/README.md

 ## SCSES input

-SCSES requires three inputs from the user
+SCSES requires four inputs from the user

 ##### 1. bam files sorted by coordinate